MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-concepts.md

 ## Messages

-Messages can consist of text strings, attachments, rich cards, and suggested actions.
+Messages can consist of text to be displayed, text to be spoken, attachments, rich cards, and suggested actions.
 You use the [session.send][SessionSend] method to send messages in response to a message from the user.
 Your bot may call **send** as many times as it likes in response to a message from the user.
 For an example that demonstrates this, see [Respond to user messages][RespondMessages].

-For an example that demonstrates how to send a rich graphical card containing interactive buttons that the user clicks to initiate an action, see [Send a rich card](~/nodejs/bot-builder-nodejs-send-rich-cards.md).
+For an example that demonstrates how to send a rich graphical card containing interactive buttons that the user clicks to initiate an action, see [Add rich cards to messages](~/nodejs/bot-builder-nodejs-send-rich-cards.md).
 For an example that demonstrates how to send and receive attachments, see [Send attachments](~/nodejs/bot-builder-nodejs-send-receive-attachments.md).
+For an example that demonstrates how to send a message that specifies text to be spoken by your bot on a speech-enabled channel, see [Add speech to messages](~/nodejs/bot-builder-nodejs-text-to-speech.md).
 For an example that demonstrates how to send suggested actions, see [Send suggested actions](~/nodejs/bot-builder-nodejs-send-suggested-actions.md).

 ## Dialogs
 Dialogs help you organize the conversational logic in your bot and are fundamental to [designing conversation flow](../bot-design-conversation-flow.md).
 For an introduction to dialogs, see [Manage conversation flow](~/nodejs/bot-builder-nodejs-manage-conversation-flow.md).